Immersion Blender vs Food Processor: What’s the difference?

 - Puree: A food processor can be used for pureeing cooked vegetables and fruits, making nut butters, hummus and more.

-- Slice: Many food processors, including KitchenAid® food processors, come with accessories like a slicing disc that lets you slice vegetables at your desired thickness.
+- Slice: Many food processors, including KitchenAid® food processors, come with accessories like a slicing disc that let you slice vegetables at your desired thickness.

 - Shred: Shredding discs are included with most models of food processors, and are superb at shredding cabbage, cheese, potatoes and everything in between.

-- Knead: Some food processors, like the KitchenAid® 9 Cup Food Processor Plus, come with a dough blade that can be used to knead dough, so it’s a good substitute if you don’t have a mixer handy.
+- Knead: Some food processors, like the KitchenAid® 9 Cup Food Processor Plus, come with a dough blade that can be used to knead dough.
+It’s a good substitute if you don’t have a mixer handy.

 Can a food processor replace an immersion blender?